Kambalda, Western Australia: Services

 The town is serviced with a supermarket, post office, newsagency, public library, hotel, recreation centre, a petrol station and two schools.
-The local bank, operated by ANZ, closed in September 2018.
+The ANZ Bank branch closed in September 2018.

-Flights to and from Kambalda via Perth are operated by National Jet Express.
-(The airport closed commercial flights in October 2015.)
+Kambalda Airport was mothballed in September 2015 after a slump in the resources sector.
+As at June 2024, Aerlink, National Jet Express and Skippers Aviation operated charter flights for the nearby mines.

-The Kambalda Health Centre is open six days a week and is staffed by nursing staff; as of November 2018 St John Health has rolled out its first regional medical practice, with a Doctor available Monday to Saturday, including until 9 pm Thursday evenings.
+The Kambalda Health Centre is open six days a week and is staffed by nursing staff; as of November 2018 St John Health has rolled out its first regional medical practice, with a doctor available Monday to Saturday, including until 9 pm Thursday evenings.
 The Health Centre has emergency resuscitation facilities as well as pathology services.

 There are also a number of defibrillators located around both town sites.